 Waivable and Nonwaivable Enlistment Criteria

 a.
-Four or more State AG level waivers are ineligible for enlistment.
+Applicants requiring four or more TAG level waivers are ineligible for enlistment.

 b.
-Two or more NGB level waivers (excludes medical and telephonic waivers) are ineligible for enlistment.
+Two or more NGB level waivers (excludes medical) are ineligible for enlistment.

 c.
-Three or more State AG level waivers combined with 2 or more NGB level waiver (excludes medical) are ineligible for enlistment.
+Three or more TAG level waivers combined with two or more NGB level waivers (excludes medical) are ineligible for enlistment.

 4-22.
 Nonwaivable medical, conduct, and administrative disqualifications